industrial-edge/Apache-Kafka-Connector/docs/installation.md

   ],
   "PRODUCER_TOPICS": [
     {
-      "MQTT": "ie/d/j/simatic/v1/s7c1/dp/r/#",
+      "MQTT": "ie/d/j/simatic/v1/opcuac1/dp/r/#",
       "KAFKA": "EdgeDevice",
-      "KEY": "S7-Connector"
+      "KEY": "OPC-UA-Connector"
     }
   ]
 }
 ```

 #### MQTT
-- HOST: This is the service name of the IE Databus
+- HOST: This is the service name of the Databus
-- PORT: This is the port of the IE Databus
+- PORT: This is the port of the Databus
-- USER, PASSWORD: The user and password are configured in the IE Databus and used in the SIMATIC S7 Connector for accessing (publish, subscribe) to topics on the IE Databus
+- USER, PASSWORD: The user and password are configured in the Databus and used in the OPC UA Connector for accessing (publish, subscribe) to topics on the IE Databus

 #### KAFKA
 - HOST: This is the DNS-Name or IP-Adress of the Kafka-Broker
 - PORT: This is the port of the Kafka-Broker

 #### CONSUMER_TOPICS
-This is a Topic Map list, mapping Apache Kafka topics to IE Databus topics
+This is a Topic Map list, mapping Apache Kafka topics to Databus topics
-- MQTT Topic: Topic on IE Databus
+- MQTT Topic: Topic on Databus
 - Kafka Topic: Topic on Apache Kafka

 #### CONSUMER_TOPICS
-This is a Topic Map list, mapping IE Databus topics to Apache Kafka topics
+This is a Topic Map list, mapping Databus topics to Apache Kafka topics
-- MQTT Topic: Topic on IE Databus
+- MQTT Topic: Topic on Databus
 - Kafka Topic: Topic on Apache Kafka
 - Kafka Key: Key of Kafka-Message (message on Kafka consists of a key value pair)